cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/security/compliance-overview.md

 Microsoft Intune offers robust capabilities to strengthen your compliance posture within Microsoft 365 Apps:

-- **Device Compliance Policies**: Set rules that devices must meet to be compliant, including requiring a minimum operating system version and enforcing password complexity.
-For more information, see [Device Compliance Policies](/mem/intune/protect/device-compliance-get-started).
+- [Device Compliance Policies](/mem/intune/protect/device-compliance-get-started): Set rules that devices must meet to be compliant, including requiring a minimum operating system version and enforcing password complexity.
-- **Conditional Access**: Use device compliance status to control access to organizational resources, ensuring that only compliant devices can access sensitive data.
-For more information, see [Conditional Access](/mem/intune/protect/conditional-access).
+- [Conditional Access](/mem/intune/protect/conditional-access): Use device compliance status to control access to organizational resources, ensuring that only compliant devices can access sensitive data.
-- **Integration with Microsoft Purview**: Apply auditing and reporting features to monitor data usage and ensure adherence to compliance policies.
-For more information, see [Device Protection Features](/mem/intune/protect/device-protect).
+- [Integration with Microsoft Purview](/mem/intune/protect/device-protect): Apply auditing and reporting features to monitor data usage and ensure adherence to compliance policies.
-- **Actions for Noncompliance**: Configure automatic actions for devices that fall out of compliance, such as sending notifications or restricting access.
-For more information, see [Actions for Noncompliance](/mem/intune/protect/actions-for-noncompliance).
+- [Actions for Noncompliance](/mem/intune/protect/actions-for-noncompliance): Configure automatic actions for devices that fall out of compliance, such as sending notifications or restricting access.

 These capabilities enhance compliance management by ensuring devices and data within your organization adhere to defined security and compliance policies.